initishsharmaa/fsriskdocs/docs/modules/obligation.md

 # Obligation Module

-The Obligation Module in Athena Guard tool all users can manage and address previously disseminated pending obligations.
+The Obligation Module in Athena Guard tool is accessible to all users to manage and address previously disseminated pending obligations.

 ## Admin Page
 Admin page is the hub for initiating the creation on obligations by GT Admin.